smart-data-models/data-models/README.md

 different services.

 To achieve this, TM Forum and FIWARE launched this initiative, later IUDX has joined it which seeks to harmonize data models across Smart applications.
+Other organizations are pending to join.

 By agreeing across different communities, the common definition of smart data models, this will empower innovators and companies to develop solutions